therealhalonen/domain_control/README.md

 openssl passwd -6 <password>
 ```
 For samba:
-I used some random online generator, as i couldnt find how i could create NT hashes, as i suppose they shouldnt be even used...
+I used some random online generator, as i couldnt find how i could create NTML hashes.

 Then you should have the machines configured as minions and everything should be set, so you can run:
 ```bash